 These old fuse boxes in a beautifully built asbestos lined oak cabinet were a big step up from the single exposed wall mounted fuse.

 These boxes were the forerunner to the breaker panels of today.
-The asbestos lining was used to contain any sparks or fire in the days before we all realized that mesothelioma probably posed a far greater health risk than the chance of fire.
+The asbestos lining was used to contain any sparks or fire in the fuse box.
+Those were the days before we all realized that mesothelioma from asbestos probably posed a far greater health risk than the chance of fire.

-This panel was a 240 volt, 60 amp service with 10 knob and tube wire circuits.
+This panel was a 240 volt, 60 amp service with 10 “knob & tube” wiring circuits.